Ondrej2556/imageRecognitionApp/README.md

 Image Recognition App

+Installation

+To run this application on your local machine, follow these steps:

+Clone the repository: git clone https://github.com/your-username/image-recognition-app.git Navigate to the project directory: cd image-recognition-app Install dependencies: npm install
+Goto App.js file and add your Clarifai API key: SECRET_KEY=your-api-key Start the server: npm run server
+Open a new terminal window and start the client: npm start The application will be running on http://localhost:3000.

 This is a web application that uses React and Express.js to perform image recognition using the Clarifai API.

 Usage